PavlenkoEvgeniy/php-symfony-ytdownloader/Readme.md

-# 🎬 Download video and audio from YouTube, Instagram, Telegram and others
+# 🎬 Download video and audio from YouTube, Instagram, Telegram, TikTok and others

-*A lightweight service for downloading video and audio from YouTube, Instagram, Telegram and others*
+*A lightweight service for downloading video and audio from YouTube, Instagram, Telegram, TikTok and others*

 **🛠 Tech Stack**: